Jeach/jeach-pqueues/README.md

        // Use all the 'data' params, they will be available to you });

 This is because the libaray automatically detects that there are additional parameters and they are provided on the call stack as well.
-If you look at the **Tmp** package on **NPM JS** page, you will see that the following function falls under this scenario:
+If you look at the [Tmp package](https://www.npmjs.com/package/tmp) on the **NPM JS** page, you will see that the following function falls under this scenario:

     tmp.file(config, function _tempFileCreated(err, path, fd) {
-       // Temp file callback with 4 parameters (3 after the 'err' param) });
+       // Temp file callback with 3 parameters (2 after the 'err' param) });

 With the **jeach-pqueue** library, there is no problem handling this, with this real-world example: